Ask AI

 • Value: True

 • Result: A new boolean variable is created with the value True.
-The "Variable name" output will be True, indicating that the feature flag variable was successfully set.
-You can then use this variable in conditional logic to show or hide the new feature.
+The 'Variable name' output will be True, indicating that the variable was successfully created.
+You can then use this variable to show or hide the new feature.

 • Inputs: